-Recording data and making corrections: All data should be recorded in dark, water stable (i.e. not gel pen) ink.
-If you make corrections on any data sheet, use fast-drying correction fluid or correction tape.
+Recording data and making corrections: All data should be recorded in dark, water stable (i.e. not gel pen) ink or pencil.
+If you make corrections on any data sheet, use a good eraser (pencil) or fast-drying correction fluid or correction tape (pen).
 Do NOT just write over errors.